micmejia/bible-dump/NKJV/Genesis/Gen 22.md

 Chesed, Hazo, Pildash, Jidlaph, and Bethuel."

 ###### 23
-And Bethuel begot [^d]Rebekah.
+And Bethuel begot Rebekah.
 These eight Milcah bore to Nahor, Abraham's brother.

 ###### 24
 His concubine, whose name was Reumah, also bore Tebah, Gaham, Thahash, and Maachah.